Akuli/jou/doc/tutorial.md

 Specifically, the range of an `int` is from `-2147483648` to `2147483647`.
 Note that `int`s can be negative, but bytes cannot.
+This works by basically using the first bit as the sign bit: the first bit is 1 for negative numbers and 0 for nonnegative numbers, and the remaining 31 bits work more or less like you would expect.

 Sometimes `int` isn't big enough.
 When `int` wraps around, you usually get negative numbers when you expect things to be positive,